-9.2 Under-Specification as a Source of Bugs
+B. Under-Specification as a Source of Bugs

 Because enforcing a uniform behavior on all hardware targets is impractical, some functionality is compiler specific (e.g., uninitialized values).
-Under-specification in the language may lead to bugs (Section 8) or security vulnerabilities [14].
+Under-specification in the language may lead to bugs (Section IX) or security vulnerabilities [16].

-Another form of under-specification, i.e., in the interface and division of responsibilities between the data plane and the rest of the device, can also cause errors.
+Another form of under-specification, i.e., in the interface and division of responsibilities between the data plane and the rest of the device, can also cause errors, as shown above (test #08).
 Integration bugs are not uncommon in hardware design, but the problem is exacerbated where different technologies interface.
 This ranges from the integration of a programmable pipeline within an otherwise fixed-function switch, as well as with the integration of externs within P4 programs.

-Attending to under-specification requires a closer hardware/software co-design.
-This is a shift from the common paradigm focusing on the end-host (e.g., operating system and NIC) to a more holistic view that also includes network switches.
-While such an integrated design is likely to reduce bugs, the disadvantage is that portability may be restricted.
+Attending to under-specification requires a closer integration of end-to-end system components.
+While such an integrated design is likely to reduce bugs, the disadvantage is that portability may be restricted and design time may increase.

-9.3 Writing a Test Suite
+C. Writing a Test Suite

 One of the challenges in testing a network device is creating a comprehensive corpus of tests.
 Considering the bugs detected by PTA, we identify three classes of tests.

-The first class of tests is the "expected" list of tests.
+The first class of tests is the "validation" list of tests.
 This includes tests that were run during the design stage, and need to be validated on a newly produced target, e.g., tests written for P4v and later translated by PTA.
-It also includes traditional network tests, such as those using external test equipment, e.g., checking throughput under different scenarios (test #10).
+It also includes traditional network tests, e.g., checking throughput under different scenarios (test #10).